michurin/instant-bot/README.md

 echo "I'm OK!"
 ```

-Now you bot can reply only one phrase.
+Now your bot can reply only one phrase.

 #### Script with commands